espenwaaga/doc/docs/how-to/database/influxdb/create.md

+!!! info "Disclaimer"
+    We [discourage use of Aiven InfluxDB](../../explanation/database/influxdb.md) for new use cases and don't support InfluxDB as software.
+[BigQuery ](../../../explanation/database/bigquery.md) might be a better fit for many use cases.
+Questions about Aiven and provisioning can be directed to #nais on Slack.

 # 1. Get an InfluxDB instance

 We use a IaC-repo to provision InfluxDB instances.
 Head over to [aiven-iac](https://github.com/navikt/aiven-iac#influxdb) to learn how to get your own instance.